 The mechanical cuckoo bird makes its way out of a small opening to mark each hour on a wooden gears and weights system.
 When the hands of the clock strike the hours, it makes a sound similar to a cuckoo bird.

 The great majority of cuckoo clocks feature pine cones that are placed on the bottom of the clocks.
-The pine cone was drawn up to the top of the clock as soon as the chain was pulled.
+The pine cone was drawn up to the top of the clock when the chain was pulled.

 The weight of the pine cone made its way down to the floor, which allowed the clock to run each segment.
 In addition, each pine cone’s weight determines how the cuckoo clock functions, such as the music and turntable.